145 Degrees Celsius To Fahrenheit

 While the formula is the most accurate and widely used method, other methods can be used for quick estimation or for specific scenarios:

 • Temperature Conversion Charts: Printed charts showing Celsius-Fahrenheit equivalents can also be utilized.
 These charts offer a quick visual reference for common temperatures.
-However, these charts might not be as precise for less common temperatures.
+Still, these charts might not be as precise for less common temperatures.

 Frequently Asked Questions (FAQ)